 The way I’ve implemented this is by blocking off the first 1-2 hours of everyday to work on my own projects (as instructed by my business coach).

-This could be blogging, interacting with the Club on Facebook, sharing stuff on Twitter, writing content for a new course or freebie.
+This could be blogging, sharing stuff on Twitter, writing content for a new course or freebie.
 Basically whatever I want to spend the time doing, in relation to Careful Cents business.

 Since I started this experiment last year, (with only the first 15-30 minutes of each day blocked out) I’ve made HUGE strides in my to-do list.

 - I co-created a course with the ladies from One Woman Shop

 - Changed up the style of my business coaching sessions

 - Pushed a passion project of mine out into the world